lukFisz/puff/README.md

 Puff is a background application that connects to a Deluge client via JSON-RPC and automatically removes finished torrents according to a configurable retention policy.
-The application runs as a cron job scheduler and can be deployed as a Docker container with small footprint.
+The application can run as a cron job scheduler or execute the retention job once and exit.
+It can be deployed as a Docker container with a small footprint.

 ## Features

 - 🔄 Automatic removal of finished torrents after retention period
 - ⏰ Cron-based job scheduling
+- 🏃‍♂️ Run-once execution
 - 🧪 Dry-run mode for testing without actual deletion
 - 🔐 Authentication via Deluge JSON-RPC API
 - 📊 Detailed operation logging